zmoazeni/csscss-haskell/README.md

-A CSS rule analyzer that reports redundancy.
+A CSS redundancy analyzer that analyzes redundancy.